-Students who wish to vary their enrolment in a year or course must apply to the Registrar on a form available at the Enquiry Office or the Enrolment Office.
-Students will not be permitted to make any variation in their enrolment after Thursday, 12th March, 1964, except in exceptional circumstances.
+Students who wish to vary their enrolment in a year or course must apply to the Registrar on a form available at the Information and Enrolment Office.
+Students will not be permitted to make any variation in their enrolment after Thursday, 11th March, 1965, except in exceptional circumstances.

-Students who for any reason wish to discontinue either a course or year must make application in writing to the Registrar on a form available at the Enquiry Office or the Enrolment Office.
+Students who for any reason wish to discontinue either a course or year must make application in writing to the Registrar on a form available at the Information and Enrolment Office.
 In general, unless for good reason of illness or misadventure, a student who discontinues a course or year after the end of Lent Term will be regarded as having failed in that course or year.